 - Fix the write permissions on the Music directory:

 Similarly, create whatever directories you want to organize your media files.
-We have created few more directories for demonstration.
+We have created a few more directories for demonstration.

 - Configure miniDLNA config file:

 Now, it’s time to direct miniDLNA to pick up the media files from the place it stored.
-Use your choice of text editor and edit the config file.
+Use your choice of a text editor and edit the config file.

 $ sudo nano /etc/minidlna.conf